-At June 30, 2015, the Commission's governmental funds reported fund balances when combined totaling a positive balance of \$71,258, an increase of \$113,188 in comparison with the prior year.
+At June 30, 2017, the Commission's governmental funds reported fund balances when combined totaling a positive balance of \$326,192, an increase of \$232,334 in comparison with the prior year.
 The components of fund balance are as follows and are available for appropriation at any time:

-- Restricted for Transportation Development Act activities, \$70,241: consists of balances in the Local Transportation Fund and State Transit Assistance Fund.
-Expenditures are allocated and made in accordance with Transportation Development Act (TDA) regulations. - Unassigned fund balance, \$1,017: This is the balance in the Commission's planning fund at the end of the fiscal year.
-Fund balance is positive for the first time in several years because grant revenues reimbursing current year expenditures that usually are received after the period of availability and precluding inclusion in this report were instead received timely within the allowed accrual period.
+- Restricted for Transportation Development Act activities, \$330,625: consists of balances in the Local Transportation Fund and State Transit Assistance Fund.
+Expenditures are allocated and made in accordance with Transportation Development Act (TDA) regulations. - Unassigned fund balance, deficit \$4,433: This is the balance in the Commission's planning fund at the end of the fiscal year.
+Fund balance is a deficit because planning expenditures exceeded grant revenues.